 Decorating for the holidays is truly a special time.
-Making those decorations makes it even more special knowing you created them especially to fit your home.
-Today I’m sharing this diy tree shaped wood shelf which makes a great addition to your holiday decor.
+Creating those decorations by hand makes it even more special knowing you made them especially to fit your home.
+Today I’m sharing this DIY tree shaped wood shelf.
+The perfect addition to your holiday decor.

-We’re back with another diy gift plan for the Handbuilt Holiday series and today it’s a beautiful tree shaped shelf that anyone would want!
-Ana White and I have the most fun deciding just which project to build each week, like kids in a candy store!
-We tend to focus on gifts for kids but this week our build is more geared towards the adults.
+Ana White and I are back with another gift plan for the Handbuilt Holiday series and today it’s a beautiful tree shelf.
+Ana and I have the most fun deciding which project to build each week.
+We are like kids in a candy store and sometimes it’s so hard to choose!
+But we tend to focus on gifts for kids however this week our build is more geared towards the adults.

-Inspired by Pottery Barn Kids tree shelf (which is no longer available):
+We were inspired by Pottery Barn Kids tree shelf (which is no longer available).

 Their version was on sale for $79 plus shipping but it’s not available anymore so you’ll have to make your own!